Column: Natural gas hits an unpredecented $600/mmbtu, Bitcoin rise captures the news, and the media’s Soviet-style dog collar becomes clearly visible | BOE Report

 Maybe there’s some more clues in my inbox…well, isn’t that interesting.
 Here’s an invitation to join “Covering Climate Now” – a group of 400 news organizations, organizations, and individuals “driving stronger climate coverage across the media…working directly with newsrooms…” Hmm, wonder what that’s all about.
 Good thing they tell me, further down the page: “Good climate coverage connects the dots between human-caused climate change and stronger heat waves, droughts, storms, and sea level rise…[it] is accurate and fair but need not be neutral… it holds political, business, and other leaders accountable for delivering the rapid emissions reductions.…” WTF?
 Reuters is a part of this?

-And who are these dot-connecters?
-Thankfully, the wonders of modern journalism provides a full listing.
-Members include such unbiased ‘news’ participants as: Bill McKibben, hydrocarbon hater, hypocrite, and founder of 350.org (Typical quote:: “We’re not radicals.
-Radicals work for oil companies.
-The CEO of ExxonMobil gets up every morning and goes to work changing the chemical composition of the atmosphere.”
-He does that to keep you and 7 billion others alive, Bill.
-He says you’re welcome.)
-Oh, there’s DeSmog blog, which creates a smear file of anyone that criticizes anything in the climate change movement.
-There’s Teen Vogue, a journalistic powerhouse if there ever was one.
+And who are the other dot-connecters, besides Reuters?
+Essentially every ‘news’ portal that works in overdrive to demonize hydrocarbons.
+And there are individual members with axes to grind also, including ‘news’ participants such as: Bill McKibben, hydrocarbon hater, hypocrite extraordinaire, and founder of 350.org (Typical quote: “We can either save the planet from catastrophic warming, or protect fossil fuel CEOs.
+Not both.”)
+Oh, there’s DeSmog blog, which creates an online smear file of anyone that criticizes anything in the climate change movement.
+There’s Teen Vogue (?), a journalistic powerhouse if there ever was one.
 And then there’s Vox – the very ‘news’ organization that penned a piece about how natural gas is unacceptable as a bridge fuel: “the US will have to phase out all fossil fuel use as fast as it conceivably can.
 There’s no room for a bridge.”

 The circle is complete.
 The activist that contacted me was so brash because their narrative controls the media.
-Reuters is now part of an organization with a radicalized political agenda (NOT environmental – McKibben again: “it has been a great pleasure to watch the climate movement, as it has grown, focus its attention ever less on the natural world and ever more on the injustice that is at the core of this strange moment in history.”).
+Reuters is now part of a group with a radicalized political agenda (NOT simply an environmental agenda – McKibben again: “it has been a great pleasure to watch the climate movement, as it has grown, focus its attention ever less on the natural world and ever more on the injustice that is at the core of this strange moment in history.”).
 Reuters has forfeited any claim to be an objective news organization by teaming up with activists who cancel anyone and anything that impedes their narrative.

 Long live the revolution!

-“Comrades, while blood drips from the fangs of capitalists, a glorious harvest will bring you potatoes!
+“Comrades, while proletariat blood drips from the fangs of capitalists, the Motherland brings a glorious harvest!
 Many potatoes!
 Long live the revolution.”

-“Comrades, natural gas is the poison of evil industrialists that poison children and defile the environment out of sheer joy!
-Do not believe their lies that you need it!
-The revolution will bring you an infinite supply of windmills and batteries.
-The enemy will be crushed by our unparalleled progress.
+“Comrades, natural gas is the evil product of industrialists who poison children and defile the environment out of sheer joy!
+Do not believe their lies.
+The revolution will bring you an infinite supply of windmills solar panels and batteries and we, the workers, will punch in the dripping fangs of oil barons.
 Long live the revolution!”

 (The second last quote is satirical, and not lifted from Soviet literature/articles.
-The last quote is a projected Reuters commentary circa 2022-23.
+The last quote is a projected Reuters commentary circa 2022-23, assuming that “Covering Climate Now” continues to cover climate now.
 (Don’t worry though; as in real life, the Wall-equivalent will fall shortly after, the rising weight of deceptive insanity proving too much for the architects to withstand.))

-*** Tuesday Feb 16 update: US President Joe Biden declares a state of emergency as power blackouts hit millions in Texas.
-The Wall Street Journal explains in crystal clear detail how this is a result of over reliance on wind energy, which became dysfunctional in cold weather.
+*** Tuesday Feb 16 update: As you know, the %&*$ has indeed hit the fan, with a death toll of 17 as of this writing.
+US President Joe Biden declares a state of emergency as power blackouts hit millions in Texas.
+Gas prices smashed limits again, hitting $999/mmbtu.
+The Wall Street Journal explained in crystal clear detail how this is a result of over-reliance on wind energy, which became dysfunctional in cold weather, and an increasing deficiency of attention to the fuel system that keeps the whole world turning.
 Reuters?
-The top section of their home page is dominated with a picture and story entitled “Philadelphia oil refinery cleanup highlights toxic legacy of fossil fuels”; beside that is a note about how Bitcoin crashes through $50,000 for the first time…and further down the page is a story about the Texas power catastrophe, in the dead of winter, which blames the outage on ‘higher demand’.
+The top section of their home page on Tuesday is dominated with a picture and story entitled “Philadelphia oil refinery cleanup highlights toxic legacy of fossil fuels”; beside that is a note about how Bitcoin crashes through $50,000 for the first time…and further down the page is a story about the Texas power catastrophe, a short, minimalist weather story that simply blames the outage on ‘higher demand’.
+Natural gas is fingered as equally culpable because ‘it failed too’.
+That’s what happens when Covering Climate Now puts all their efforts into the current Godless Five-Year All-Renewable Plan.
 Long live the Revolution!

 Thanks to everyone who asks what they can do to counter energy disinformation… For a start, pick up “The End of Fossil Fuel Insanity” at Amazon.ca, Indigo.ca, or Amazon.com and distribute it widely!
 That’s why I wrote it.
 Thanks for the support.